Mohan-raj80727/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

 # NAME:MOHAN RAJ.S
 # REGISTER NO: 24901224
-# Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller
-# Uploading ultrasonic sensor data in Thing Speak cloud
+# EXPERIMENT 6: Uploading distance value in Thing speak cloud using an IoT controller.
 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.
 # Apparatus required: